cosmos/cosmos-sdk/docs/architecture/adr-064-abci-2.0.md

 Recall, an implementation of `ExtendVoteHandler` does NOT need to be deterministic, however, given a set of vote extensions, `VerifyVoteExtensionHandler` must be deterministic, otherwise the chain may suffer from liveness faults.
+In addition, recall CometBFT proceeds in rounds for each height, so if a decision cannot be made about about a block proposal at a given height, CometBFT will proceed to the next round and thus will execute `ExtendVote` and `VerifyVoteExtension` again for the new round for each validator until 2/3 valid pre-commits can be obtained.

 Given the broad scope of potential implementations and use-cases of vote extensions, and how to verify them, most applications should choose to implement the handlers